vitest-dev/vitest/docs/guide/mocking-requests.md

 Mock Service Worker (MSW) works by intercepting the requests your tests make, allowing you to use it without changing any of your application code.
 In-browser, this uses the [Service Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).
 In Node.js, and for Vitest, it uses [node-request-interceptor](https://mswjs.io/docs/api/setup-server#operation).
 To learn more about MSW, read their [introduction](https://mswjs.io/docs/)

-To read more about MSW, read their [introduction](https://mswjs.io/docs/).

 ## Configuration